NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ## Memory Callouts

 * The total number of objects and different kinds of objects (sensors, pumps, relays, etc.) that the controller can support at once depends on how much free Flash storage and RAM your MCU has available.
-Hydruino objects range in RAM memory size from 150 to 350 bytes or more depending on settings, with the base Flash memory usage ranging from 100kB to 300kB+ again depending on settings.
+Hydruino objects range in RAM memory size from 150 to 500 bytes or more depending on settings and object type, with the base Flash memory usage ranging from 100kB to 300kB+ depending on settings.
   * For our target microcontroller range, on the low end we have ATMega2560 with 256kB of Flash and 8kB of RAM, while on the upper end we have modern devices like the RasPi Pico with 2MB of Flash and 264kB of RAM.
-The ATMega2560 may struggle with full system builds and may be limited to specific system setups (such as no debug assertions, external crops library, only minimal UI, etc. - see Vertical NFT Example), while other newer devices with more capacity build with everything enabled without issue.
+Devices with < 16kB of RAM may struggle with system builds and may be limited to specific system setups (such as no WiFi, no built-in data, only minimal UI, etc. - see Vertical NFT Example), while other newer devices with more capacity build with everything enabled without issue.
-* For AVR, SAM/SAMD, and other architectures that do not have C++ STL (standard container) support, there are a series of *`_MAXSIZE` defines at the top of `HydroponicsDefines.h` that can be modified to adjust how much memory space is allocated for the various array structures the controller uses.
+* For AVR, SAM/SAMD, and other architectures that do not have C++ STL (standard container) support, there are a series of *`_MAXSIZE` defines at the top of `HydroponicsDefines.h` that can be modified to adjust how much memory space is allocated for the various static array structures the controller uses.
   * If, for example, you had a large number of crops attached to a single feed reservoir, you could modify these defines to give more space for such object storage to avoid running into storage limitations.
-* To save on the cost of code size for constrained devices, focus on not enabling that which you won't need, which has the benefit of being able to utilize code stripping to remove sections of code that don't get used (e.g. WiFi not being included in the build if you don't actually use any WiFi).
+* To save on the cost of code size for constrained devices, focus on not enabling that which you won't need, which has the benefit of being able to utilize code stripping to remove sections of code that don't get used.
   * There are also header defines that can strip out certain libraries and functionality, such as ones that disable the UI, multi-tasking subsystems, etc.
-* To further save on code size cost, see the Data Writer Example to see how to externalize crops library, string, and other data onto an SD Card or EEPROM.
+* To further save on code size cost, see the Data Writer Example to see how to externalize controller data onto an SD Card or EEPROM.
-  * Note: Upgrading between versions or changing custom data may require you rebuild and redeploy to such external devices.
+  * Note: Upgrading between versions or changing custom/user data may require you rebuild and redeploy to such external devices.

 ## Example Usage